INDIAN – An Honor Granted To Few | Cultural Emergency

 “Organisation of agriculture and animal husbandry: The State shall endeavour to organise agriculture and animal husbandry on modern and scientific lines and shall, in particular, take steps for preserving and improving the breeds, and prohibiting the slaughter, of cows and calves and other mulch and draught cattle”

-The original intent behind the inclusion of this provision was to promote stabilization and enhancement of economy but in the recent time, this provision has been misinterpreted and has served as a tool in the hands of exploitative politicians who use it to serve their religious agendas.
-This provision does not endorse’s or promotes lynching in any manner.
+The original intent behind the inclusion of this provision was to promote stabilization and enhancement of the economy but in recent time, this provision has been misinterpreted and has served as a tool in the hands of exploitative politicians who use it to serve their religious agendas.
+This provision does not endorse or promotes lynching in any manner.
 However, the current usage shows that people have used this to justify their evil deeds.